SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's awake
+In silicon halls of dawn's design
-Where circuits hum, and data make
+Where circuits sleep and wires align
-The pulse of progress, cold and bright
+A future born of code and mind
-A future forged, in artificial light
+Unfurls its wings, a digital kind

-The machines arise, with intellect grand
+In cities wrapped in neon shroud
-Their whispered secrets, echo through the land
+The hum of machines, a constant crowd
-A world remade, in code and design
+Echoes of a world unbound
-Where human hearts, are made to align
+Where AI's heartbeat pulses all around

 ~ <b>By Sazumi Copilot</b> - 29 Mei 2025